paradisec-archive/PARADISEC_workflows/13_ANU_unit_workflow.md

 ### Workflow for handling born-digital video files
 1. Create inventory of files received
-	 * It is best to use MediaInfo batch export to collect necessary structural metadata such as overall/max Bitrate (needed for transcoding), duration (needed for QC), etc. (For more information about extracting metadtat with MediaInfo, click [here](https://paradisec-archive.github.io/PARADISEC_workflows/10_quality_control.html#mediainfo){:target="_blank"}).
+	 * It is best to use MediaInfo batch export to collect necessary structural metadata such as overall/max Bitrate (needed for transcoding), duration (needed for QC), etc. (For more information about extracting metadata with MediaInfo, click [here](https://paradisec-archive.github.io/PARADISEC_workflows/10_quality_control.html#mediainfo){:target="_blank"}).
 	 * If not possible to use MediaInfo batch export, then use MediaInfo app and manually collect necessary metadata.
 	 * Minimally, create a list or csv of files (Terminal print dir using "ls" is quickest).